A cozy workspace with a laptop and coffee, representing the Ask Vanessa care journal

 Home Care vs. In-Home Nursing Care: Which One Does Your Loved One Need?

 In my twenty-plus years as a nurse and care advocate, I've sat at countless kitchen tables with exhausted families who use the terms "home care" and "home health" interchangeably.
-And why wouldn't they?
-They sound nearly identical.
-However, understanding the distinction isn't just about semantics—it's about safety, reimbursement, and ensuring your loved one gets exactly the right level of support.
+And honestly, who can blame them?
+They sound almost identical.
+But understanding the difference isn't just about words.
+It's about safety, reimbursement, and making sure your loved one gets exactly the right level of support.
 I remember one daughter, Sarah, who hired a standard companion caregiver for her father, not realizing he needed complex wound care that the caregiver wasn't legally allowed to perform.
 That confusion led to a preventable hospital readmission.
-My goal today is to clear up this confusion once and for all, speaking not just as a Chief Nursing Officer, but as someone who wants your family to feel confident in your care decisions.
+My goal today is to clear up this confusion once and for all.
+Not just as a Chief Nursing Officer, but as someone who genuinely wants your family to feel confident in your care decisions.

 December 5, 2025